What I learned from the book Designing Data-Intensive Applications

 Most engineers skim DDIA.
 I read it twice, and here’s why it rewired my mental model.

-After two decades in software engineering, I thought I had a solid understanding of various topics, including NoSQL, Big Data, transactions, sharding, and more.
+With 2 decades of experience in software engineering, I consider myself knowledgeable across a range of topics, including NoSQL databases, Big Data, transactions, sharding, and more.

 This (still) popular book (often called the “Big Ideas Behind Reliable, Scalable, and Maintainable Systems”) bridges theory and practice to explain how data systems work and why.